eth-educators/eth-docker/README.md

 Unofficial and experimental docker build instructions for eth2 clients

 **Short-lived spadina branch**
-eth2.0-deposit-cli is ready; clients to come
+eth2.0-deposit-cli is ready; Prysm client is ready

 This project builds clients from source.
 A similar workflow for binary images is a TODO, as long as it does not duplicate work